Polymer Clay Snake Bangles, Coiled Bracelets, and Scale Texture

 Key takeaways

-- 1Set the bracelet size on a curved support before you add the snake texture so the fit is less likely to drift
+- 1Size the bracelet on a curved support (a jar, a wrist mandrel) before you add scale texture.
+Working a soft coil free-hand is what makes the fit drift

-- 2Keep the inner curve smoother than the outer detail zones and let the outside carry the scales, belly line, and head detail
+- 2Keep the inner curve smoother than the outer detail zones.
+Let the outside carry the scales, belly line, and head detail

-- 3Press scale texture after the coil and head already feel stable so the circle does not distort
+- 3Press scale texture only after the coil and head feel stable.
+Texturing a soft coil distorts the bangle ring

 Snake bangles are really two problems hiding inside one piece.
-First you need a bracelet circle that fits the intended wrist size.
+First you need a bracelet circle that the wearer can pull over their closed fist (typically about 22 to 24 cm or 8.5 to 9.5 inches around the widest fist position, larger than the wrist itself).
 Then you need a snake surface that still looks sharp after that curve is established.
 If you reverse that order, the fit usually drifts.

 The cleanest build path is simple: form the bracelet first, sculpt the head and belly second, press the scale texture third, and support the whole circle during bake with an oven-safe, clay-compatible form to reduce the chance that it relaxes out of shape.